restsharp/RestSharp/docs/support/README.md

  - Make each pull request atomic and exclusive; don't send pull requests for a laundry list of changes.
  - Even better, commit in small manageable chunks.
- - Use the supplied `.DotSettings` file to format the code.
+ - Use the supplied `.editorconfig` file to format the code.
  - Any change must be accompanied by a unit test covering the change.
- - New tests are preferred to use Shoudly.
+ - New tests are preferred to use FluentAssertions.
+ - No regions.
- - No regions except for license header
+ - No licence header for tested.
- - Code must build for .NET Standard 2.0 and .NET Framework 4.5.2.
+ - Code must build for .NET Standard 2.0, .NET 5, and .NET 6.
- - Test must run on .NET Core 3.1 and .NET Framework 4.5.2
+ - Test must run on .NET 6.
  - Use `autocrlf=true` (`git config --global core.autocrlf true` [http://help.github.com/dealing-with-lineendings/])

 ### Sponsor